AmoedoRodrigo/AmoedoRodrigo/README.md

 # Welcome to my GitHub Profile!
+(Version en español debajo)

 Hello!
 I'm Rodrigo, an agronomist and electromechanical technician with a passion for agriculture, geographic information systems (GIS), robotics, home automation, and the sciences.
 I'm enthusiastic about exploring and applying technological solutions in the agricultural and environmental fields.
 I also enjoy sharing my knowledge and experience with like-minded individuals who are eager to make the world a better place.